lisaweinst/python-challenge/README.md

 # python-challenge
-PyBank Folder
+# PyBank Folder

 In this challenge, I created a Python script for analyze financial records of a company.
 I was given a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

 The Python script analyzes the records to calculate each of the following: